tacman/msgphp/docs/ddd/collections.md

 ### `map(callable $mapper): array`

-Returns a map with each collection element as returned by `$mapper`.s
+Returns a map with each collection element as returned by `$mapper`.

 ## Implementations